maxosl/duplicatefilefinder/README.md

 3. Now the actual comparison occurs - the script will now iterate over the buckets created in step 2, and hashes each file entirely.
 If two file hashes are equal in this step, it means the files are entirely identical.
-The resulting dictionary from each first chunk bucket is added to a list of dictionaries.

 4. The script will iterate over the each bucket from step 3 (each bucket represents duplicate files), and prints all duplicate files from the resulting list of dictionaries.